nikitavoloboev/data/docs/programming/version-control/git.md

 [gitoxide](https://github.com/Byron/gitoxide) & [go-git](https://github.com/go-git/go-git) are nice reimplementations of Git.

+Want to integrate [gwipt](https://github.com/benwr/gwipt) into my workflow with feature branches.

 ## Notes

 - Commit as often as you can.
 Ideally after each micro-iteration, when something new is working.